-- 23. Another important question in the recording of CAWLM is how to account for the production activities related to their creation.
-Most mineable CAWLM come into circulation via the work of miners that use software to solve cryptographic puzzles (proof-of-work) and validate transactions on the blockchain.
+28. Another important question in the recording of CAWLM is how to account for the production activities related to their creation.
+Most mineable CAWLM come into circulation via the work of miners that use software to solve cryptographic puzzles (proof-of-work) that validate transactions on the blockchain.
 The work of these "miners" in most cases requires the use of solutions developed using intellectual property in developing algorithmic solutions to the cryptographic puzzles, the use of specialized computing equipment, considerable amounts of energy to run and cool these machines, and a lot of time to solve the puzzles.
 Non-mineable CAWLM enter into circulation in two different ways.
-They may be released via an explicit sale (e.g., the way that Ether was launched) and/or as payment to validators that validate transactions in different ways than via proof-of-work (e.g., via proof of stake or proof of authority).
-In the end, the designer of the overall framework choses the method in which new CAWLM enter into circulation (e.g., via explicit sales, proof-of-stake, proof-of-work, etc.). - 24.
-The activities related to the emergence of new CAWLM coins are regarded as production activities, as the operation of miners and validators require the input of intermediate goods and services, labor, and capital.
-The key difference between CAWLM generated through mining (proof-of-work) and other validation (e.g., proof-of-stake) processes is that the intermediate inputs associated with the validation process of non-mineable CAWLM are significantly less than those which are required by mineable CAWLM.
-The validation process does not always require specialized computing equipment and the level of energy required is generally less than mining.
-The narrative below presents two alternatives for the recording of such production activities.
+They may be released via an explicit sale and/or as payment to validators that validate transactions in different ways than via proof-of-work (e.g., via proof of stake or proof of authority).
+In the end, the designer of the overall framework choses the method in which new CAWLM enter into circulation (e.g., via explicit sales, proof-of-work, etc.).